Indoor Environmental Quality Policy

 Questions regarding the use of portable air cleaners should be directed to Environmental Health and Safety.
 EH&S does not endorse the use of portable air cleaners and will not approve the use of institutional funding for their purchase.

-Another type of air cleaner that can occasionally be found in buildings is ozone generators.
+Another type of air cleaner that can occasionally be found in buildings are devices that purposely generate ozone or that produce ozone as a secondary product.
 Manufacturer claims regarding these units maintain that the air in a space is cleaned by the introduction of ozone gas that reacts with any contaminants present.
 The fact is that ozone gas is a toxic substance with many potentially harmful effects.
 Numerous studies have concluded that ozone provides no positive benefit to the indoor environment and that in many cases, the introduction of ozone will result in a degradation of the air quality in a space.

 The use of air cleaners that purposely generate ozone is prohibited.